 In some of the beds we have electronics housed in clear plastic boxes.
 These boxes contain microcomputers that use sensors to continuously monitor soil moisture and temperature.
 We are measuring other soil properties in the lab at ASRC like microbial biomass and composition (the number and kind of microbes), nitrogen cycling and respiration.
 Through observation in the field we are recording factors like rate of plant growth, root lengths, plant weight and soil horizons.
 We are also developing a kit that correlates with our lab testing so that anyone inexpensively and easily can track soil changes over time and build their own Carbon Sponge.

-This is a project initiated in 2018 by Brooke Singer as Designer in Residence at the New York Hall of Science (NYSCI) and in partnership with the Advanced Science Research Center at The Graduate Center, CUNY (ASRC), NYC Urban Soils Institute, Department of Earth and Environmental Sciences at Brooklyn College, the Jacob Riis Settlement House at NYCHA Ravenswood, the NYC Compost Project hosted by Big Reuse, the NYC Mayor's Office of Environmental Remediation (OER) and La Casita Verde (a GreenThumb garden).
+This is a project initiated in 2018 by Brooke Singer as Designer in Residence at the New York Hall of Science (NYSCI) and in partnership with the Advanced Science Research Center at The Graduate Center, CUNY (ASRC), Department of Earth and Environmental Sciences at Brooklyn College, the Jacob Riis Settlement House at NYCHA Ravenswood, the NYC Compost Project hosted by Big Reuse, the NYC Mayor's Office of Environmental Remediation (OER) and La Casita Verde (a GreenThumb garden).
 Funders include NYSCI, Patagonia and CUNY's ASRC.

 Special thanks to: Elizabeth Slagus (NYSCI), Erin Thelen (NYSCI), Dr. Peter Groffman (ASRC and Brooklyn College), Dr. Joshua Cheng (Brooklyn College), Judith Fitzpatrick (Microbiometer), Dr. Bharath Prithiviraj (Prime Discoveries), Dr. Kate Scow (UC Davis), James Sotillo, Jon Pope, The City of New York Department of Sanitation, New York City Department of Parks & Recreation, the Queens Botanical Garden and Eyebeam Art & Technology.